Qalqilia

 Post 1967

-Since the Six-Day War in 1967, Qalqilya has been under Israeli occupation.
-Later that year, dozens of its inhabitants were evicted by Israel to Jordan, and at least 850 buildings were razed.
-In his memoirs, Moshe Dayan described the destruction as a "punishment" that was designed to chase the inhabitants away contrary to the government policy.
+In the wake of the Six-Day War in 1967, Qalqilya came under Israeli occupation and dozens of inhabitants were expelled to Jordan.
+850 buildings were razed.
+In his memoirs, Moshe Dayan wrote that these actions ultimately constituted "collective punishment" which was contrary to government policy.
 The villagers were eventually allowed to return and the reconstruction of damaged houses was financed by the military authorities.
 In September 1967, a census found 8,922 persons, of whom 1,837 were originally from Israeli territory.

 As part of the 1993 Oslo Accords between Israel and the Palestine Liberation Organization (PLO), control of Qalqilya was transferred to the Palestinian National Authority (PNA) on 17 December 1995.